ibiBgOR/centr/README.md

 1. `install_and_run.bat`

 # Contribute
 You can contribute by adding issues and suggesting new services.
+Or you simply fork and make pull requests.

 # License
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).